camalot/mkdocs-test/docs/java/configuration/index.md

 If whitelist configuration already exists, `WHITELIST_FILE` will not be retrieved and any usernames in `WHITELIST` are **added** to the whitelist configuration.
 You can enforce regeneration of the whitelist on each server startup by setting `OVERRIDE_WHITELIST` to "true".
 This will delete the whitelist file before processing whitelist configuration.

+!!! note

-> NOTE: You can provide both `WHITELIST_FILE` and `WHITELIST`, which are processed in that order.
+    You can provide both `WHITELIST_FILE` and `WHITELIST`, which are processed in that order.

+!!! note

-> NOTE: UUIDs passed via `WHITELIST` need to be the dashed variant, otherwise it not be recognised and instead added as a username.
+    UUIDs passed via `WHITELIST` need to be the dashed variant, otherwise it not be recognised and instead added as a username.

-> If running Minecraft 1.7.5 or earlier, these variables will apply to `white-list.txt`, with 1.7.6 implementing support for `whitelist.json`.
+    If running Minecraft 1.7.5 or earlier, these variables will apply to `white-list.txt`, with 1.7.6 implementing support for `whitelist.json`.
 Make sure your `WHITELIST_FILE` is in the appropriate format.

 To [enforce the whitelist changes immediately](https://minecraft.fandom.com/wiki/Server.properties#enforce-whitelist) when whitelist commands are used , set `ENFORCE_WHITELIST` to "true".

 ### Op/Administrator Players

 Similar to the whitelist, to add users as operators (aka adminstrators) to your Minecraft server, you can:

 - Provide te url or path to an ops file via `OPS_FILE` environment variable
     `docker run -d -e OPS_FILE=https://config.example.com/extra/ops.json ...`
 - Provide a list of usernames and/or UUIDs separated by commas via the `OPS` environment variable